If(conditional1, result1, condition2, result2, …, conditionalN, resultN, else-result)

 Remarks

 The If function may contain an unlimited number of condition-result pairs.
 All the conditions will be verified one by one until one of them is found true.
 The else-result defines what statement should be executed if none of the specified conditions are true.
+If omitted, it is assumed to be null

 Examples